www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/assessment/_list_tests.md

 ### Request

-Greenhouse will make a GET request to the `list_tests` endpoint specified by the Testing Partner.
+Greenhouse will make a GET request to the `list_tests` endpoint specified by the Assessment Partner.

 ### Response